build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 ---
-title: "Build Your Own translator app in 30 min or less"
+title: "Build A Translator App in 30 Min or Less"
 description: "Use Amazon Translate, Amazon Comprehend, Amazon Lambda Function and Amazon Lex to Build an translator app in 30 min or less"
 tags:
     - ai-ml